-Self-help is probably the most important part of managing your catarrh.
-It is worth bearing in mind that although you have the intense feeling of phlegm in the back of your nose or throat, it is quite possible that this is more to do with the feeling within the lining rather than an actual build up of mucus.
-Furthermore, although catarrh patients often find their condition “frustrating” and “disgusting”, it is worth remembering that mucus is not in any way harmful to the body.
+Self-help is an important part of managing your catarrh.
+The feeling of mucus in the back of your nose or throat may have more to do with the lining of your nose or throat than any mucus buildup.
+And although catarrh patients often find their condition frustrating, mucus is not in any way harmful to the body.

 Over-the-counter catarrh cures are okay to try but many people find these unhelpful.

-Unfortunately chronic catarrh does seem to be a problem that affects people for many years of their life regardless of the remedies that they try.
-It is therefore worth finding ways to adapt to your symptoms and ways to lessen them, rather than looking for a fix or a cure.
-Salt water nasal rinses are helpful for lessening the symptoms of catarrh and are simple to make and administer.
+Unfortunately, chronic catarrh does seem to be a problem that affects people for many years of their life, whatever remedies they try.
+It is worth finding ways to manage your symptoms, rather than looking for a cure.
+Salt water nasal rinses can reduce the symptoms of catarrh and are simple to make and apply.

 How is catarrh treated?

-There are unfortunately no cures for chronic catarrh.
-It is quite possible that those catarrh sufferers who also have runny nose will benefit from a steroid nasal spray.
+Unfortunately, there is no cure for chronic catarrh.
+Catarrh patients who also have a runny nose may benefit from a steroid nasal spray.
 Those who do not have a runny nose do not usually find such sprays helpful.
-On the whole, antibiotics do not seem to be helpful.
+On the whole, antibiotics don’t seem to help.

-Simple remedies such as saline nasal rinses, which can be made at home or purchased over the counter at a pharmacist, are reported by some sufferers to give partial relief of their symptoms.
-These need to be used regularly (3 or 4 times per day) and over a long period of time, for as long as it provides benefit.
+Some patients report that simple remedies such as saline nasal rinses can help relieve their sympoms.
+These can be made at home or purchased over the counter at a pharmacist.
+They need to be used regularly (3 or 4 times per day) and over a long period – for as long as they provide benefit.

-Homeopathy practitioners often have an interest in managing catarrh although again there are no reliable studies to say whether or not homeopathy can be proven to work for catarrh.
+Homeopathy practitioners often have an interest in managing catarrh.
+However, there are no reliable studies to say whether or not homeopathy can work for catarrh.

 How would your doctor monitor your condition?

-Because chronic catarrh is known to affect people for so long without any real change in their symptoms, it is possible that your doctor or your specialist will not feel it necessary to monitor you for this problem.
-That is not to say that they do not believe that your symptoms are genuine, but rather that they are happy that the symptoms do not indicate anything worrying or serious.
-If you experience new symptoms, such as blocked nose, runny nose, impairment of smell, sinus pain, sore throat, change in your voice or difficulty with swallowing, you should inform your doctor about it.
+Because chronic catarrh affects people for so long without any real change in their symptoms, your doctor may not feel it necessary to monitor you for this problem.
+That doesn’t mean that they don’t believe your symptoms are real, only that the symptoms don’t indicate anything more serious.
+If you have new symptoms, you should let your doctor know.
+These could include a blocked nose, runny nose, weak sense of smell, sinus pain, sore throat, a change in your voice or difficulty swallowing.

-A great number of uncertainties surround chronic catarrh, ranging from what it is to what causes it and this makes it very difficult for doctors to manage satisfactorily.
-It is important to take account of this when looking for treatment or cures on the internet – a great of variety of internet sites claim to be able to cure catarrh by various means but with very little evidence to back up these claims.
-Do remember that if doctors thought these internet treatments worked, then the treatments would almost certainly be available on the NHS.
+There is a lot of uncertainty around chronic catarrh.
+This ranges from what it is to what causes it, which makes it difficult for doctors to manage.
+It is important to be aware of this when looking online for treatment or cures.
+Many websites claim to be able to cure catarrh, but there is very little evidence to back up these claims.
+Bear in mind that if these treatments worked, they would almost certainly be available on the NHS.